upavadi/TngApi_shortcodeConstructor/README.md

       - Restrict User access to specific trees and branches.

 # Change Log
+- __Current Development Version 1.05__
+ - Added __shortcode `TngWp_familyuser`__.
+A reconstructed family page from my TngApi plugin.
+   - As the default person for this page is the logged-in User, the page is only available to logged-in users.
+    I am open to suggestions if this has to be changed.
+   - Displays All family data including notes and media
+   - Option to upload Profile Image
+   - Option (in Settings) to display Button Links to TNG Person, Ancestors and Descendents.
+    - Option (in Settings) to track ONE Special Event.
+Please note that if there are more than on entry for that person, only first one will be displayed.
+  - Added files,
+    - /TngWp/Shortcode/FamilyUser
+    - /templates/Familyuser.html
+    - /templates/processupload
+ - Modified files,
+  - tng-shortcode-constructor
+  - /TngWp/ShortcodeContent
+  - /css/tngwp
+  - this file, readme

 - __Current Released Version 1.04a__
   - Corrected stupid typo in tng-shortcode-constructor.php which prevented style sheet, tngwp.css, to load
   - Style Sheet Bootstrap.css seems to cause conflicts in some themes.